Call and Book Your Hotel Now!

 Madrid has derived its name from several theories.
 Legend says Ocno Bianor-Son of King Tyrrhenius of Tuscany and Mantua, was the founder of Madrid.
-He named Madrid as "Metragirta" or "Mantua Carpetana".
-Whereas others argue that Madrid has derived its name from a Latin word "Ursaria" which means land of Bears.
+He named Madrid as "Metragirta" or "Mantua Carpetana" whereas others argue that Madrid has derived its name from a Latin word "Ursaria" which means land of Bears.
 These animals are found in large numbers in the forests adjacent to the city.
-These animals accompanying the Strawberry tree are depicted on the emblem of Madrid since middle ages.
+These animals accompanying the Strawberry tree are depicted on the emblem of Madrid since the middle ages.

-However, it has become a common belief that the city has derived its current name since the 2nd century B.C.
+However, it has become a common belief that the city has derived its current name since the 2nd Century B.C.
 This is a period when the Roman Empire established a settlement on the banks of the river Manzanares.
 With reference to the river that crossed the settlement, they named the village as "Matrice".
-During the 5th century A.D. when the Germanic Sueves, Vandals and the non-Germanic Alans entered the area, the situation became difficult for the Roman Empire to defend its territories on the Iberian Peninsula.
-It therefore was ruled by the Visigoths.
-Subsequently, the control of Matrice went in the hands of the Barbarian Tribes.

 The current name "Madrid" evolved from the Mozarabic "Matrit", which is still in the Madrilenian gentilic.

 The territory of Madrid was owned by the Diocese of Complutum-currently Alcala de Henares during the Roman Era.
 There still exist archaeological remains of a small village during the Visigoths Era.
 The Arabs might have then adopted its name.
-During the 9th century, Muhammad-I built a small palace in the same place.
+During the 9th Century, Muhammad-I built a small palace in the same place.
 This place is today occupied by the Palacio Real.
 This is the time when the modern city started to expand.
 Further, a citadel called al-Mudaina was built.
-The river Manzanares flows just besides that palace.
-The Muslims called it as al-Majrit which means source of water.
+The river Manzanares flows just beside that palace.
+The Muslims called it al-Majrit, which means a source of water.
 The site thus achieved its origin as Majerit.
 This later evolved into the modern-day spelling "Madrid".

 Later in the 15th Century, the Sephardi Jews and Moors resided in the city until they were expelled.
 After so much of hardships, Henry III of Castile (1379–1406) rebuilt the city in E1 Pardo.
 The strife between Castile and argon came to an end when the Catholic Monarchs-King Ferdinand II of Argon and Queen Isabella of Castile entered Madrid.

 In 1561 Philip II (1527–1598) shifted the court to Madrid for which no official declarations were made by Philip II.
 The seat of the court was the de facto capital.
-Holy Roman Emperor & Philip's father, Charles I of Spain favored 'Seville'.
+Holy Roman Emperor & Philip's father, Charles, I of Spain, favoured 'Seville'.
 Seville continued to control commerce with Spain's colonies, but Seville was controlled by Madrid.

 Madrid's origin can be traced to Arab Emir Mohamed I (852-886).
 He constructed a fortress on the left bank of the Manzanares River.
-This wall later became the reason of dispute between the Christians and Arabs.
-In the 11th century, Alonso VI conquered the wall and the dispute was settled.
-During the 18th century, Carlos III designed the great arteries like Paseo del Prado and Paseo las Acacias.
+This wall later became the reason for dispute between the Christians and Arabs.
+In the 11th Century, Alonso VI conquered the wall, and the dispute was settled.
+During the 18th Century, Carlos III designed the great arteries like Paseo del Prado and Paseo las Acacias.

-In 19th century, Joseph Bonaparte started the reformation of the Puerta Del Sol and vicinity.
-Under his reign an east-west Avenue, the commercial street known as the Gran Via was constructed.
-In the 1950's the Paseo de la Castellana, a north-south corridor was extended and modern buildings were raised housing the major financial institutions.
+In the 19th Century, Joseph Bonaparte started the reformation of the Puerta Del Sol and vicinity.
+Under his reign, an east-west Avenue, the commercial street known as the Gran Via was constructed.
+In the 1950s the Paseo de la Castellana, a north-south corridor was extended, and modern buildings were raised housing the major financial institutions.

 Isabel II in the late 1800s was not able to suppress the political tensions that lead to yet another rebellion, the First Spanish Republic.
-Later, followed by the return of the monarchy to Madrid second Spanish Republic took place preceding the Spanish Civil War.
+Later, followed by the return of the monarchy to Madrid, the second Spanish Republic took place preceding the Spanish Civil War.

-After the death of Franco, democratic parties, left-wing and parties with republican ideology accepted King Juan Carlos I as the heir of the historic dynasty.
-This political move helped Spain to secure stability and democracy.
-There after Spain earned its current position as a constitutional monarchy, with Madrid as capital.
+After the death of Franco, democratic parties, left-wing and parties with Republican ideology accepted King Juan Carlos I as the heir of the historical dynasty.
+With this political move, Spain earned its current position as a constitutional monarchy, with Madrid as capital.